 The following is the water cures protocol.
 This is the basic information.
 The more comprehensive information can be found on the bottom of..."What is the water cure?
 The water cures protocol."

 Daily Amount of Water to DrinkHow Much Water to Drink Each Time You Drink

 The daily intake of water should be about half your body weight in ounces.
 So a 300-pound man will drink 150 ounces of water.
 If it is hot out, if you are working hard, exercising or if you are in an athletic sporting event, you will need additional water and salt.

-Divide the daily dose by 5 or 6.
+Divide the daily dose of half your body weight in ounces by 5 or 6.
 This is how much you drink each time.

 How Much Unprocessed Salt Should You Take?

 There are two sets of numbers.
-In the original findings of Dr. Batmangehlidgh, it is suggested to take 1/8th teaspoon for each 16 ounces you drink.
+In the original findings of Dr. Batmangehlidgh, it is suggested to take 1/8th teaspoon of salt for each 16 ounces you drink.

 In time, if this is not working, increase it slowly to 1/4th tsp per every 16 ounces.
-This is about 1/2 teaspoon per liter, still less than you get in a saline IV but remember, the salt has numerous electrolytes, up to 70 different necessary ones.
+This is about 1/2 teaspoon per liter, still less than you get in a saline IV but remember, the salt has numerous electrolytes, and over 80 different trace minerals.